 Test sessions are held at the HACC Harrisburg Campus, Schumaker Public Service Building.
 See the room schedule posted at the main entrance for the specific room.
 (Testing usually takes place in the small cafeteria just to the left after entering through the main entrance.)
 Below is a map showing the approximate location.
 The street address is not valid for many GPS devices.
 Use HACC Gate 5 off of Industrial Rd for access.
 Please note that if testing is offered at one of our two annual hamfests, it may take place at an alternate location.
 This information will be listed together with the session dates above.

 An FRN number issued by the FCC is a unique identification number by which you are known to the FCC and with which your license will be associated.
 If you have a commercial, GMRS or various other forms of licensure, you may already have an FRN.
 If you don’t already have one, applying online to the FCC in advance for your FRN number also allows us to avoid asking for your Social Security Number during the testing session.
 If you are already a licensed amateur, you most likely have an FRN (with some exceptions – including where the license pre-dates the existence of the FCC’s Universal Licensing System).
-Check the ULS first by entering your callsign here: http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp
+Check the ULS first by entering your callsign here: http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp If you don’t already have one, applying for your FRN is fairly simple.

 Please complete form linked below to pre-register for your exam.
 This information will also be used by the VE team to prepare the necessary paperwork for the testing session.
 Please complete the form completely and accurately to prevent delays at the testing site.